Most

 Cambrian Explosion is the outcome of changes in environmental

-factors leading to changes in selective pressures in turn leading
+factors leading to changes in selective pressures, in turn

-to adaptive diversification on a vast scale.
-By the start of the
+leading to adaptive diversification on a vast scale.
+By the

 Cambrian, the large supercontinent Gondwana, comprising all land